Aviva Equity Release review 2022

 Remember, inflation may reduce the value of the monthly income you receive over time and taking out a lifetime mortgage might affect your entitlement to means-tested benefits or pension credit.

-To apply for an Aviva lifetime mortgage, you must meet all the following criteria:
+To be eligible for a lifetime mortgage, Aviva require you to meet all the following criteria:

 - The youngest applicant (i.e. you or your partner) is aged at least 55